 EWG Hooks: Must-Have Best Bass Fishing Guide

-Essential Concepts
+Essential Concepts About EWG Hooks

 What Are EWG Hooks?

-Why EWG Hooks Matter for Bass Fishing
+Why EWG Hooks Matter in Bass Fishing

 How EWG Hooks Work with Soft Plastic Baits

 A soft plastic compresses during the strike.
 If the bait is too bulky or the hook gap is too small, the fish may not get hooked cleanly.
-EWG hooks reduce that issue by giving the bait room to fold.
+EWG hooks reduce that issue by giving the bait more room to fold.
 This is especially important with thicker bait profiles such as:

 - Stick baits